Theory

 For the linear model to predict stock returns based on peers, we will use a the elastic net regularizer to bias the estimates within the sample data to make it more likely that the linear model will give good predictions out-of-sample.
 One way to think about the linear model with peers as predictors is that we are creating a bespoke market index for each firm as a weighted average of its peers.

 That is, we want to find estimates that give the best possible fit in the data.
-The regulariser puts a penalty on bigger absolute values for the \(\beta\)s to limit overfitting to the in-sample data.
-The estimates will now be chosen to minimise the following equation.
+The regulariser puts a penalty on bigger absolute values for the

 The key insight is that if we care about a prediction task, we can use some of the data and pretend it is data that we have never seen when we estimate our prediction model.
 We can then test which model is actually good at predicting on data that it has never seen.